 What is Distributed Order Management?

 Standard – or “traditional” – order management is focused on automating order processing functions like transactions, customer communications, and servicing.
 Distributed order management enables traditional order processing plus the addition of advanced order-routing and logic-based rules that determine which fulfillment location can (and should) fulfill the order to the consumer.

-Standard order management systems support retailers with simple operations (ex: a single sales channel and fulfillment location), where distributed order management systems support retailers with advanced fulfillment networks and sales channels (ex: omnichannel / multi-brand / global sales and fulfillment).
+Standard order management supports retailers with simple operations (i.e. a single sales channel and 1-2 fulfillment locations), where distributed order management systems support retailers with larger fulfillment networks and more sales channels (i.e. omnichannel, multi-brand, global footprint, and complex fulfillment operations).